Accepting PhD Students

 I am an interdisciplinary scholar with a background in political economy, development, socio-legal studies, and gender/sexuality studies.
 I joined Birmingham Law School as a Professor of Law and Political Economy in 2018.
 I have taught widely, inside and outside universities.
 In law schools, I have taught courses in public law, law and development, law and transitional justice, and global law.

-My main area of expertise is international development.
+My other area of expertise is international development.
 My first book (Developing Partnerships: Gender, Sexuality and the Reformed World Bank, 2009) explored the World Bank’s gender and development lending in Latin America, with case studies of Ecuador and Argentina.
-More recently, I have been researching the consequences of the turn to law within gender and development.
-My development research has been funded by the Ford Foundation, Overbrook Foundation, UNRISD, and the RCUK.
+More recently, I have researched the consequences of the turn to law within gender and development lending.
+Using ride-hailing firms as a case study, I have analysed the regulatory recommendations stemming from corporate involvement in gender research.
+I have also produced commissioned research for UN Women’s recent work on gender and social norms which explores the role of law reform in social norms change.
+My development research has been funded by the Ford Foundation, Overbrook Foundation, UNRISD, UN Women, and RCUK.

 Research interests

-My research focuses on how law, regulation, and governance shape economies, societies, and subjectivities, especially in terms of gender and sexuality.
+My research focuses on how law, regulation, and governance shape economies, societies, and communities.

 In 2009 I published a book exploring the impact of the World Bank’s development lending on gender and sexuality, with case studies of Ecuador and Argentina.
 Rather than exploring areas of lending that were already marked as being about sex, such as HIV/AIDS or reproductive health, I analysed lending that seemed to be about other things, such as export promotion in floriculture, or institutional strengthening in the aftermath of economic crisis.
 The book showed how multi-lateral development institutions like the Bank played a key role in shaping gender and sexuality in the Global South.
 It called for much greater debate about this on the part of academics and development practitioners.
 As a result of this work, I was invited by the United Nations Research Institute for Social Development to write a report on care debates in the UN, which looked at sexuality and disability.
 In 2014, in the aftermath of World Bank President Jim Yong Kim’s critique of Uganda for passing anti-gay legislation, I was invited to the Bank to give a presentation on sexuality and development.
 My research has also been used by Sexuality Policy Watch, a global sexual rights organisation, and by the gender team in the Bretton Woods Project, an organisation that monitors the Bank and the International Monetary Fund.